Our Vision Intent

 In ensuring high standards of teaching and learning in geography, we implement a curriculum that is progressive throughout the whole school.
 Geography is taught as part of a weekly or two weekly topic, focusing on the required knowledge and skills outlined in the National Curriculum including the Earth’s key physical and human processes.
 We teach our children using a variety of resources to enable them to develop an understanding of the world around us, give them skills to question and explore and enjoy their topics.

 Children in EYFS learn through a topic-based curriculum that focuses on developing their knowledge and understanding of the world (Early Learning Goal).
-We ensure children are curious, engaged and are given focused and independent activities that enhance their experience of the world from their unique perspectives.
+We ensure children are curious, engaged and given focused and independent activities that enhance their experience of the world from their unique perspectives.

 Throughout the rest of school (Y1-Y6), each topic gives the children the chance to ask questions about their learning.
 The children have 6 or 9 ‘sticky learning’ objectives linked to their topic that they will explore and learn about throughout the duration of their topic and hopefully these will be embedded into long-term memory.